Anderson acceleration for contractive and noncontractive operators: Numerical Experiments

 Even in 1D with constant $\eps(x) > 0$, this is a very challenging problem, especially for larger values of $\epsilon$ and $k_0$, each of which increases the effect of the cubic nonlinearity.
 The system is discretized by applying a second order finite difference method (with uniform point spacing of $h=0.01$) to the iteration

-This iteration can be considered a fixed point iteration $u_{j+1}=g(u_j)$, with $g$ defined to be the solution operator of the (discretized) system \eqref{nlh1}-\eqref{nlh3}.
+This can be considered a fixed point iteration $u_{j+1}=g(u_j)$, with $g$ defined to be the solution operator of the (discretized) system \eqref{nlh1}-\eqref{nlh3}.
 Following \cite{BFT07}, $u_0=e^{ik_0 x}$ is used as the initial iterate.

 This NLH test uses $\epsilon=0.22$, for which the fixed point iteration \eqref{nlh1}-\eqref{nlh3} does not converge.
-Figure \ref{eps22beta} shows the fixed-point iteration $(m=0)$ with varying levels of relaxation (damping); this figures illustrates that (uniform) relaxation alone is not sufficient for convergence.
+Figure \ref{eps22beta} shows the fixed-point iteration $(m=0)$ with varying levels of relaxation (damping); this illustrates that (uniform) relaxation alone is not sufficient for convergence.
 In Figure \ref{eps22conv}, results of AA applied to the iteration using relaxation parameter $\beta_k=\beta=0.3$ are shown for $m = 1,3,5,10$, all of which converge.
 The plot of $k$ {\em vs.} $\theta_k$ shows a clear reduction in gain factors $\theta_k$ as the depth $m$ increases.
 Comparing convergence histories for varying depths $m$, none of the depths tested show monotonic decrease, particularly in the preasymptotic regime.
 Depth $m=10$ which becomes nearly monotone in the asymptotic regime, has gain values generally less than $0.6$; whereas depth $m=1$ which is far from monotone has gain values that return to nearly one throughout the first 250 iterations shown in Figure \ref{eps22conv}, on the right.

-The results of a heuristic $m$-adaptive strategy based on the observation that depth $m=3$ gives a faster initial decrease in the residual, and $m=10$ gives the fastest eventual decrease, are shown in Figure \ref{eps22adapt}.
+The next results, shown in Figure \ref{eps22adapt}, use a heuristic strategy for updating $m$.
+This strategy is based on the observation that depth $m=3$ gives a faster initial decrease in the residual, and $m=10$ gives the fastest eventual decrease.
 Here, depth $m_k$ is switched from $m_k = 3$ to $m_k=10$ on the condition of a sufficiently small residual, where the tolerance is set at $0.005$.
 The depth-switching approach yields substantially faster convergence than either constant-depth strategy.
 This is again consistent with the theory, as larger higher order terms play a greater role earlier in the iteration history, and moreso at greater algorithmic depths.
 Once the higher order terms are sufficiently small, (attained through a sequence of sufficiently small gain values), the decrease in gain $\theta_k$ for greater depths $m$ yields better performance as the residual is small enough to be dominated by the first order term even as the number and weight of the higher order terms increase.